Tell Me the Basics

 Unlike other events that shall go nameless, when we say 550 cars, we're not counting spectator cars too.
 That's actual cars in the show all the way around the primary surface lots, and the center of the mall.
 Uh-um...just clearing my throat.

-From the early days of Exotics at Redmond Town Center, the mall has been a terrific supporter and without their generosity and support there would be no E@RTC.
+From the early days of Exotics at Redmond Town Center, the mall has been a terrific help and without their generosity and support there would be no E@RTC.
 We hope spectators and car owners make it a point to support the merchants at the mall as a way of thanking them for their generosity.
 RTC is by far our biggest supporter and we can’t thank them enough!
 They are very nice to us and we do all we can to help them in return.
 Come and shop at Redmond Town Center.
+Blow a few buck.
+It will feel good.
 There is something there you're dying to buy I promise.

 What makes E@RTC particularly special are the friendships that formed and the huge divides between brand stereotypes that all disappeared when they discovered how much they had in common.
 The pitchforks, torches and crudely made hand grenades all went away and were replaced by flowers, chocolates and home-made chutney.
 E@RTC has changed the lives of many who are regular attendees and we hear about it all the time.
 Aww shucks, it's humbling.
 It really is so we take that part seriously.